Slip & Fall Injuries

 As hard as it may be to act calmly and purposefully after an accident, it is vital to do everything you can to preserve the accident scene: slip-and-fall cases are, by their very nature, difficult to prove.
 They often involve highly demanding investigation and meticulous collection of evidence—and evidence fades.
 Therefore, if you are able to do so, do photograph the scene and any damage you have sustained—capture that spill on the grocery store floor, the loose rugs, inadequately lighting or the icy parking lot that led to your fall, as well as your bruises, lacerations, bleeding, and any other visible injuries that you sustained.

-Depending on the distinct circumstances of your slip-and-fall accident, you may be able to recover economic as well as non-economic damages associated with the injuries you sustained due to the defendant’s breach of duty of care toward you:
+In a slip-and-fall accident, you may recover economic and non-economic damages due to the defendant’s breach of duty:

 An important point that must be made with regard to recovery of damages for slip-and-fall accidents in Colorado is that our State law uses a modified comparative fault rule in determining how damages are awarded and adjusted.
 This is based on the principle of comparative negligence, which provides that when an accident occurs, the fault and/or negligence of each party involved is based upon their respective contributions to the accident.